dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 ## Summary

-This standard describes how a canister can indicate that a relying party is trusted.
+This standard describes how a canister can indicate that a relying party (an entity that relies on the canister for certain functions or services) is trusted.

+A trusted relying party carries certain privileges, like for example the ability to request Account Delegations as per ICRC-34.

+This standard does not describe how a canister should:
+- Ensure that all entries are free from malicious intent.
+- Handle entries that become malicious over time.

-## Methods
+## Method

 ### icrc28_trusted_origins

-Returns a list of origins trusted by the canister.
+Returns the canister's list of whitelisted origins.

 ```
 icrc28_trusted_origins : () -> (record { trusted_origins : vec text });